Illustration of three smiling trees with faces, surrounded by small plants.

 Why I Use 100% Recycled Paper

 I choose 100% recycled cardstock because it’s the most honest way to make something physical without creating new material demand.
-The fibers already exist — they’ve lived whole lives as mail, notebooks, packaging, receipts — and turning them into greeting cards gives them another round of usefulness instead of a one-way trip to the landfill.
+The fibers already exist and turning them into art gives them another round of usefulness instead of going to the landfill.

 The 60–100 lb recycled cardstock I print on has a soft, natural texture with tiny flecks that hint at the story of its past life.
 It’s sturdy enough to display, cozy enough to write on, and still fully recyclable when you’re done with it.